Additional Washington Wizards Info

 The Washington Wizards have bounced back nicely from the end of the “Gilbert Arenas” years.
 They managed to return to the playoffs on the back of their great defense, led by All-NBA point guard John Wall.
 A year ago, the Wizards finished the season 49-33, good for the fourth seed in the Eastern Conference playoffs.
 After defeating Atlanta in round one, they took Boston to the limit in round two before bowing out in game seven.

-This off-season, their biggest move was sign John Wall to a long term contract.
-The team declined to add any other veteran players to their roster, and seem to be counting on all of this young talent, to just keep getting better.
+This off-season, their biggest move was to sign John Wall to a long-term contract.
+The team declined to add any other veteran players to their roster and seems to be counting on all of this young talent, to just keep getting better.
 This could be the season for the Wizards, one where they go deep into the NBA playoffs.

 The Washington Wizards had an average 2015-2016 season.
-They finished the season with a dead level record of 41-41, three games out of the 8th seed in the Eastern Conference playoffs.
+They finished the season with a dead-level record of 41-41, three games out of the 8th seed in the Eastern Conference playoffs.
 During the offseason, they fired Randy Wittman and hired Scott Brooks as their head coach.
 Other than that, they had a very quiet offseason.
-They did not have a first round draft choice either due to the Markieff Morris trade.
+They did not have a first-round draft choice either due to the Markieff Morris trade.
 So far this season the Wizards are 19-18, good for the seventh seed in the Eastern Conference, so they are getting better.
-However, many pundits are asking if they have the right collection of players to get all the way back into serious contention for the first time since the Gilbert Arenas era.
+However, many pundits are asking if they have the right collection of players to get back into serious contention for the first time since the Gilbert Arenas era.

 A few years ago, the Washington Wizards began to construct a team around their talented guard duo of John Wall and Bradley Beal.
 Many pundits predicted their eventual rise to the top and even began to argue about when they would win the NBA Championship.
 None of this ever happened.
 The farthest they ever got was the Conference Semi-Finals, which they reached three times.
 So, they pulled the plug and began to rebuild.